-Information about the history of Patmos
+About the history of Patmos island, Greece

 According to ancient mythology, the island of Patmos was first named Litois, in honour of the Goddess Artemis who was also called Litoida because she was the daughter of Lito.
 Legend says that the island sunk into the sea and that Artemis, with the help of Apollo, managed to persuade Zeus to bring the island back to the surface.
 As a proof of devotion, the inhabitants of the island named it Litois.
 Patmos is also linked to another legend, the one of Orestes.
 It is said that he fled to the island after murdering his mother Clytemnestra, and was hunted by the Erynies.